dcunited001/dcunited001.github.io/_posts/2017-10-30-speed-of-thought-sociophysical-postulates-1-to-11.md

 foment conflict at a time of exponential turbulence.
 This simply means we need to think about who we are and collectively decide on how our culture should transform.
-If we do not architect artificial feedback loops for antifragile constraint difficult problems like these, instability may become rampant.
+If we do not architect artificial feedback loops for antifragile constraint of difficult problems like these, instability may become rampant.

 At a minimum, spectral coherence of information is fundamentally